 37323 Niles Blvd, Fremont, CA 94536

-I’ve been to Devout when they were still selling off of their cart inside of their incomplete shop and now with its complete renovation.
+I’ve been to Devout when they were still selling off of their cart inside of their incomplete shop and now with its complete renovation with coffee suppliers similar to Iron and Fire to provide their coffee.
 Devout Coffee started in 2013 with two brothers using a barbecue converted into a coffee roaster to roast and create quality coffee.
 Knowing that finding a good coffee shop was about 30 minutes in any direction (San Francisco and San Jose), they decided to shake up the coffee scene in their town of Fremont.

 Initially selling it off of a cart in Niles, they opened the storefront close to two years ago.
 Niles is one of five neighborhoods that merged to create the city of Fremont.
 Niles is considered a historical part of town with its antique shops and eateries, but it’s mostly known as the birthplace of Hollywood!
 Old westerns and Charlie Chaplin films were made in the town, and one of the first major West Coast film companies used to be stationed in Niles before they moved out to what is today’s Hollywood.